Emergency Solutions Grant – CARES Act (ESG-CV)

 2020 Emergency Solutions Grant CV – Round 1 Award Recipients

 2020 Emergency Solutions Grant CV – Code Blue Award Recipients

 Emergency Solutions Grant – CARES (ESG-CV) – The Coronavirus Aid, Relief, and Economic Security Act of 2020 (CARES Act) provided for a supplemental appropriation of Homeless Assistance Grants under the Emergency Solutions Grant (ESG) as authorized by McKinney-Vento Homeless Assistance Act of 1987 (P.L.
 100-77), as amended by the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act of 2009 (P.L.
 111-22) (42 U.S.C.S.§11371 et. seq.).

-Eligible activities include all activities listed in the Emergency Solutions Grant Interim Rule, published in the Federal Register on December 5, 2011.
+Eligible activities include activities listed in the Emergency Solutions Grant Interim Rule, published in the Federal Register on December 5, 2011 and the Notice CPD 20-08 released September 1, 2020.
 ESG-CV funds may be used for any single activity or combination of eligible activities as outlined below and address the priorities and any published supplemental requirements of the CARES Act in order to prepare for, prevent the spread of and respond to the coronavirus.

 - Homelessness Prevention

 - Landlord Incentives

 DCED will accept applications from any general-purpose unit of local government, including cities, boroughs, and townships, towns, counties, home rule municipalities, and communities that desire to apply “on behalf of” other municipalities.
 Local governments may apply “on behalf of” nonprofit organizations.
 Non-profit organizations are eligible to apply only for a regional project as long as it demonstrates a regional need and serving multiple counties.
 (DCED defines “regional” as more than one county.)